 SWR-REQ-407129/B-A2B ADI Stack Software

-The A2B Main supplier shall integrate the ADI A2B Software Stack “ADI_A2B_Software_Rel19.0.0” or later on their µC/DSP to interface with the A2B Main IC and network.
+It is recommended that the A2B Main supplier shall integrate the ADI A2B Software Stack “ADI_A2B_Software_Rel19.0.0” or later on their µC/DSP to interface with the A2B Main IC and network.
 The supplier shall reference and comply with the latest version of ADI’s A2B Stack User Guide revision 6.0 or later as part of the release package.